trixi-framework/HOHQMesh.jl/docs/src/interactive_overview.md

 ## Advanced

 The `generate_mesh` function has two optional arguments.
-The first is the logical `verbose` argument.
+The first is the Boolean `verbose` argument.
 One can pass `verbose=true` to output additional messages and information during the meshing process.
 The second is the integer `subdivision_maximum` argument.
 The default value is `subdivision_maximum=8`, meaning that elements can be up